Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Methods

 \section{Methods}

 In this section, we will introduce our network design.
 Firstly we will give a brief introduction of the whole pipeline in Section \ref{overall_structure}.
-Then our proposed Polar-Aligned Attention module will be detailedly described in Section \ref{Column-wise Image Fusion}.
+Then our proposed Polar-Aligned Attention module will be elaborated in Section \ref{Column-wise Image Fusion} and Section \ref{Range-wise Radar Fusion}.
 Finally, the detection head and loss functions are introduced in Section \ref{head_loss}.